uwiger/sext/README.md

 I thought a more generic solution would be to be able to have a version of term_to_binary() that respected the ordering semantics of Erlang terms.

+A new addition is support for 'sb32' encoding.
+This is my own version of Base32 encoding, with a slightly different alphabet, in order to preserve sorting properties while generating octet strings that are perfectly safe to use in file names.